afnleaf/pkautocalc/README.md

 ## todo

 ### backend
-- is there any way to multithread the calculation?
-- update @smogon/calc using github repo, npm is not updated
 - remove rendunt tera defensive type
 - tera defensive needs to be looked at again, like when a move will do more damage than base
 - fix female vs male versions